tjcreedy/metamate/README.md

 * no arguments specifying how to delimit control groups are used `dump` mode resolves any binning strategies, building a tree if needed for clade-based strategies, and then applies the specified thresholds, writing all ASVs that pass the thresholds to a file in the output directory.
 This method is provided for rapid filtering on a known dataset.

 *Important note:* using `dump` by specifying thresholds is unlikely to return the same set ASVs for the same input data and threshold specification than using `find`, outputting a resultcache and running this in `dump`.
-See the ASV output section below for more details.
+[See below](#numtdumped-asv-fasta-format-file) for more details.

 ## Outputs